alxndrTL/alxndrTL.github.io/_includes/projects.md

 <h2 id="projects" style="margin: 2px 0px 10px;">Projects</h2>

 Here are some projects I do on my own.
 These are purely personal projects, done outside of any academic work.
 They represent well my interests and my skills.
-Some represent weeks, months or years of work, while others are smaller projects that I still find meaningful to put here.
+Some represent months or years of work, while others are smaller projects that I still find meaningful to put here.

 <div class="projects">
 <ol class="bibliography">